LOCAL ARTS HISTORY

 1930

 Asheville Art Association Museum opens at the historic Zealandia castle on Beaucatcher Mountain.
 Zealandia was built in 1889 by John Evans Brown, after returning to Asheville from New Zealand.
 Sir Phillip S. Henry, an Australian born diplomat acquired Zealandia in 1908.
-His love of art inspired him to build a $70,000 art gallery on
+His love of art inspired him to build a $70,000 art gallery on the estate, in partnership with

 1933